Fred Trump III: Allegations against Donald Trump

 In the memoir and interviews regarding it, Trump claimed that Donald Trump, in response to his request to refill his disabled son William's medical fund, told him to let William die instead, claiming that William does not recognize him and that he should move to Florida afterward.
 According to Trump, Donald Trump has never met William.
 He also claimed that Donald Trump made a similar remark in May 2020, only generalized to say that all people with complex disabilities should die due to their expenses, and that he used the N-word twice in one day after his car's tires were slashed.
 Trump explicitly stated that, while he does not believe that his uncle is a racist, he does believe that he uses people as if they were props and will "cast them aside" when he gets what he desires out of them.

 Despite his allegations, Trump stated that he still wishes to have a relationship with his uncle, emphasizing that "he's family, and that means a lot".
-Trump also added that, while he doesn't believe that he or anyone else could change his uncle, he has always enjoyed spending time with him.
+Trump also added that, while he does not believe that he or anyone else could change his uncle, he has always enjoyed spending time with him.